Back to Top

 What happens during a typical SI session?

-During SI sessions, the SI student leader leads the group in:
+During SI sessions, the SI student leader guides the group in:

 • Reviewing materials from the current week